Kingbatsoft/VNE/README.md

 It has many bugs and just for fun.

-note:This is a test project written by Claude,I am NOT responsible to any bugs of this project.
+NOTE : This is a test project written by Claude,I am NOT responsible to any bugs of this project.